 Understanding Why Spiders Invade Your Home

 Spiders typically enter homes for two main reasons: searching for shelter or hunting prey.
-Especially as the weather cools down in the fall, spiders living outdoors might wander inside through small openings to escape the cold.
+As the weather cools down in the fall, spiders living outdoors often wander inside through small openings to escape the cold.
 According to University of Maryland Extension, spiders often enter through gaps around doors, windows, and foundations.
 Tiny spider species can easily slip through cracks you might not even notice.

 Sometimes, spiders get carried inside accidentally on things like firewood, potted plants, or storage boxes.
 Once inside, they often head for quiet, undisturbed spots like basements, crawl spaces, attics, or closets.
 These areas where spiders tend to gather often have other insects, providing a convenient food source.

-Basically, if your home has lots of flies, ants, or other small bugs, it might unintentionally attract spiders.
-It’s important to remember that spiders aren’t like ants or roaches that invade in large groups.
-Most spiders may enter sporadically while hunting or seeking refuge.
+If your home has lots of flies, ants, or other small bugs, it might unintentionally attract spiders.
+Spiders aren’t like ants or roaches that invade in large groups.
+Most spiders enter sporadically while hunting or seeking refuge.
 Knowing how they get in is the first step to figuring out how to keep spiders out.

 Identifying Common Spider Species in the DC Metro Area